 NN Rotterdam Marathon – This big marathon event in the Netherlands attracts over 20,000 competitors including a field of world-class athletes.
 One of the fastest marathon courses in the world, the race begins on Erasmus Bridge with the finish line being on the Coolsingel.
 Up to a million spectators line the streets of Rotterdam.
-The 40th edition will take place on Sunday 2 Apr 2020.
+The 40th edition has been rescheduled for Sunday 25 Oct 2020.

 Gaasperplasrun – 1km, 2km, 5km and 10km runs around the Gaasperplaas, a lake in south-east Amsterdam.
-26th edition scheduled for June 2020.
+2020 event was cancelled, next edition expected in June 2021.

-Dutch Atheltics Championships (NK) – Annual Dutch Championships meet takes place in summer, with qualification places up for grabs to the Tokyo 2020 Olympics.
-Expected July or August 2020, venue to be announced.
+Dutch Atheltics Championships (NK) – Annual Dutch Championships meet takes place in summer, with qualification places up for grabs for the postponed Tokyo 2020 Olympics.
+Expected in June 2021.

 Nijmegen Vierdaagse – International four days marches event around the city of Nijmegen with up to 50,000 participants – walking 30km to 50km per day over all 4 days.
-104th edition will be held over 21-24 Jul 2020 is cancelled, expected to return July 2021.
+104th edition to be be held over 21-24 Jul 2020 is cancelled, expected to return July 2021.

 Movember Run Amsterdam – 5km charitable (and humorous) run around the Vondelpark in Amsterdam to raise funds for Movember.
 Also counts as the official Dutch Championship (NK) for running with a moustache.
-Expected 30 Nov 2019.
+Expected end of November 2020.

 Netherlands hosts 2 ATP tournaments during the year:

 Libéma Open – International grass court tournament (men’s ATP and women’s WTA) at the Autotron Rosmalen near Den Bosch, 1 hour south of Amsterdam.
 Used as a warm-up to Wimbledon for some players.
-31st edition, 6-14 Jun 2020.
+2020 event was cancelled, expected 5-13 Jun 2021.

-KLM Open – European Tour event (101st edition) is due to be held at Bernardus Golf in Cromvoirt (Den Bosch) in September 2020.
+KLM Open – European Tour event (101st edition) will be held at Bernardus Golf in Cromvoirt (Den Bosch) on 17-20 Sep 2020.

 Amsterdam Sevens – Annual international rugby sevens tournament with over 120 teams to be played at the National Rugby Centre in Amsterdam.
-Expected 30-31 May 2020.
+2020 event was cancelled, expected May 2021.

 Tri Amsterdam – International triathlon event which offers half-distance and full Olympic distance courses from Park Somerlust around the Amstel river area.
-21 Jun 2020.
+2020 event was cancelled, expected June 2021.

-Premier League – The invitational Premier League of darts event returns to the Netherlands for the 4th time in 2020.
-See Michael van Gerwen and co at the Ahoy Rotterdam, 2020 dates to be announced.
+Premier League – The invitational Premier League of darts event returns to the Netherlands for the 5th time.
+At the Ahoy Rotterdam, rescheduled for 9-10 Sep 2020.

-Formula 1 – The historic circuit at Zandvoort (near Amsterdam) will host a Formula 1 motor race in 2020 – this has been cancelled.
+Formula 1 – The historic circuit at Zandvoort (near Amsterdam) was due to host a Formula 1 motor race in 2020 – this has been cancelled.
 A race is expected in the 2021 F1 season – this will be the first F1 race in the Netherlands since 1985.
-The GP will take place on Sunday 3 May 2020, with practice and qualifying sessions on the Friday and Saturday.

 Dutch Moto GP – Popular motorcycle racing event held at the Assen TT circuit.
-Expected 26-28 Jun 2020.
+2020 event cancelled, expected 2021.

 DTM Race – The Deutsche Tourenwagen Masters touring car series comes to the Assen circuit.
 Expected 4-6 Sep 2020.